deniseong/TAN1810_C14/README.md

 Script and data for:

-All bioinformatics data have been deposited in NCBI Sequence Read Archive (petB (filtered and sorted)-PRJNA885274, 18SV4 (filtered)-PRJNA670061 and XXX, 18SV4 (sorted)-XXX).
+All bioinformatics data have been deposited in NCBI Sequence Read Archive (petB (filtered and sorted)-PRJNA885274, 18SV4 (filtered)-PRJNA670061 and PRJNA1033349, 18SV4 (sorted)-PRJNA1033349).

 Flow cytometry data is available on ([flowrepository.org](https://http://flowrepository.org/experiments/1773)) (Repository ID: FR-FCM-Z5P8).
 Metadata for files are found on Github at ([deniseong/marine-Synechococcus-metaB](https://github.com/deniseong/marine-Synechococcus-metaB/tree/main/7_FCM%20files%20metadata)).